eulafullerton/Eula_Portfolio/projects/foreign-born-employment/README.md

 **Skills:** Logistic Regression | Census Data Analysis | Feature Interpretation | Classification Modeling

 ## Overview
-Employment outcomes among foreign-born individuals vary due to differences in education, language ability, and time spent in the United States.
-This project analyzes demographic predictors of employment using American Community Survey data.
+This project analyzes demographic and socioeconomic predictors of employment among foreign-born individuals in the United States using American Community Survey (ACS) data.

 ## Dataset
-The analysis uses **2024 ACS Public Use Microdata (IPUMS)**.
+The dataset used was the **2024 ACS Public Use Microdata Sample (IPUMS)**.

-The dataset was filtered to include **foreign-born individuals aged 18-64**.
+The analysis focused on foreign-born individuals aged 18–64.

 Key variables included:

 - Education level
+- English proficiency
 - Years in the United States
-- English proficiency
+- Sex
 - Age
-- Sex

-The target variable was **employment status**.
+The outcome variable was **employment status during the survey reference week**.

 ## Methods
-Logistic regression models were used to predict employment status.
+A logistic regression model was used to predict employment status.

-Two models were compared:
+Two models were evaluated:

 - Baseline logistic regression
 - Class-weighted logistic regression to address class imbalance

-Evaluation metrics included:
+Model performance was evaluated using:

 - Accuracy
 - Precision
 - Recall
 - F1-score

-## Key Findings
+## Results
+The baseline model achieved strong overall accuracy but performed poorly identifying not-employed individuals.
+Applying class weights improved recall for the minority class.

+The strongest predictors of employment were:

+- Education level
-Education level and years in the United States were the strongest predictors of employment outcomes among foreign-born individuals.
+- Years in the United States

+## Tools
+Python, pandas, scikit-learn